 Wonder if you're a good candidate for VBAC?
 If the benefits of VBAC outweigh the risks?
 The answer might be up to you.
 Here's help weighing the pros and cons.By Mayo Clinic Staff

-Compared with having another C-section, a vaginal delivery involves no surgery, a shorter hospital stay and a quicker return to normal daily activities.
-VBAC might also be appealing if you have an emotional investment in a vaginal delivery or a desire to experience vaginal childbirth.
+Compared with having another C-section, a vaginal delivery involves no surgery, none of the possible complications of surgery, a shorter hospital stay and a quicker return to normal daily activities.
+VBAC might also be appealing if you want to experience vaginal childbirth.

 It's important to consider future pregnancies, too.
-If you're planning more pregnancies in the future, VBAC might help you avoid the risks of multiple cesarean deliveries, such as bowel or bladder injury and placenta problems.
+If you're planning for more pregnancies, VBAC might help you avoid the risks of multiple cesarean deliveries, such as placental problems.

-The most concerning risk of VBAC is uterine rupture — when the uterus tears open along the scar line from a prior C-section or major uterine surgery.
-If your uterus ruptures, an emergency C-section is needed to prevent life-threatening complications, including heavy bleeding and infection for the mother and brain damage for the baby.
-In some cases, the uterus might need to be removed (hysterectomy) to stop the bleeding.
+While VBAC is associated with fewer complications than an elective repeat C-section, a failed trial of labor after a C-section is associated with more complications, including, rarely, a uterine rupture.
+During a uterine rupture, the uterus tears open.
+An emergency C-section is needed to prevent complications, such as heavy bleeding for the mother and life-threatening injury to the baby.
+Sometimes, the uterus might need to be removed (hysterectomy) to stop the bleeding.
 If your uterus is removed, you won't be able to get pregnant again.

 VBAC eligibility depends on many factors.
 For example:

 - Have you had previous vaginal deliveries?
 A vaginal delivery at least once before or after your prior C-section increases the probability of a successful VBAC.

 - What type of uterine incision was used for the prior C-section?
 Most C-sections use a low transverse incision.
 Women who have had a low transverse or low vertical incision are usually VBAC candidates.
 If you've had a prior high vertical (classical) incision, VBAC isn't recommended because of the risk of uterine rupture.